 Tim said his inspiration for what he does to be a proponent of exercising and remaining active as long as possible.
-He likes people and socializing.
+He likes working with people and socializing.

 “I want to represent my employer well, and deliver high-quality therapy,” he said.
 “I am proud to be a part of what restores patients to a functional life.”

-The MAPLE award was truly a surprise for Tim and he said it was awesome and is thankful.
+The MAPLE award was truly a surprise for Tim and he said it was awesome and is extremely thankful.
 He said it is a great acknowledgment from his peers and fellow employees.
-He wants to recognize his father and mather, David and Joann Lawson.
+He wanted to recognize his parents, David and Joann Lawson.